Airline CEOs demand Congress fund Homeland Security and pay airport workers

-- Airline CEOs are calling for restored funding to the Department of Homeland Security to pay airport workers during the shutdown.
+- Airline CEOs have called for Congress to restore funding to the Department of Homeland Security, affected by a prolonged government shutdown.

 Story